Modern Chinese (BA)

 You will study Mandarin Chinese Language at a further advanced level.
 You will also benefit from modules in Mandarin Chinese for business, management in China and domestic and international developments.

 You will be required to write a dissertation as part of your fourth year.
 The dissertation will be undertaken in conformity with Cardiff University and the School of Modern Languages’ regulations for dissertations alongside Beijing Normal University’s (BNU) dissertation regulations.
 You will be provided with a list of suitable dissertation subjects in line with the laws and regulations which govern the delivery of higher education in China.

 You will be fully informed, through a module kit, about the standards and outcomes expected, word limits, rules on plagiarism, submission deadlines, supervisory roles etc.

 A final research topic and question is agreed upon, at the latest within three weeks of the start of the academic year.
 You will be advised to consider the research interests of supervisors available when considering the topic for investigation in order to benefit from cutting edge expertise.

-Please note, if a student chooses not to adhere to BNU’s dissertation guidelines, including list of suitable dissertation subjects, they may not be awarded the BA Chinese Language and Culture from BNU.
+Please note: if you choose not to adhere to BNU’s dissertation guidelines, including a list of suitable dissertation subjects, you may not be awarded the BA Chinese Language and Culture element of this degree from BNU.

 |Module title||Module code||Credits|